A customer journey map in FullStory

 Journey maps are meant to be used as a strategic planning tool.
 Use these definitions to guide you towards aspects of other methods that your team has not previously considered.

-Journey map vs. Experience map
+Journey map vs. experience map

 A journey map is specific to a product or service, while an experience map is more general and can be used outside of a business's scope.